sskyy/zero-user/README.md

 # zero-user #

-This module get you a full pack of user system easily.
+Provide you a full pack of user system.

 ## Usage ##